pereraangelo/SampleCode-AdvanceTodo/README.md

 # TODO List Application

 A full-stack TODO list application built with **React.js (Frontend)** and **Node.js + Express (Backend)**.
 This project allows users to manage tasks with features like adding, updating, deleting, and marking tasks as complete.
 It also supports task dependencies and recurring tasks.
+Please Not that this is a sample code to show case best practises in React

 ---